 Some other companies tend to structure their Golf Clubhead Design arround graphics first and then function later.
 There are companies who place a lot of emphasis on how the design, graphics, adjustment options look, rather than what they actually do to help the golfer.
 Of course, they do blend in performance at some stage, but that is not their primary focus.

 Form versus function in Golf Clubhead Design has perplexed designers, engineers and marketers for decades in a three way tug of war which will ultimately be determined by what the public wants.
 This article focuses on the functionality and engineering concepts which make up a good Golf Club Head Design, as in my opinion these are the most important elements in the design of a golf club that will contribute to improving your golf in the long term.
 Read something more about Alpha Golf Irons.

 An important component of functionality in Golf Clubhead Design, especially with higher handicappers is forgiveness.
 Forgiveness in a golf club is the ability of a golf club head to reduce the effects of off center hits.
 The Moment of Inertia of the club head has a direct relationship on the club’s “forgiveness”, on the shot shape and on the distance of a golf ball struck the by club.

 Moment of Inertia is the measure of a club heads resistance to twisting about the golf club heads center of gravity upon impact with a golf ball.
-In general, the higher the moments of inertia, the less the golf club head is likely to twist at impact when the ball is not hit in the centre.
+In general, the higher the moments of inertia, the less the golf club head is likely to twist at impact when the ball is not hit in the center.
 The higher the moment of inertia therefore, usually means a straighter shot, greater ball speed, and increased shot distance.

 When I consider Golf Clubhead Design in irons I look for club heads with high moment of inertia, aesthetic looks, and good performance.
 Correctly designed Peripheral Weighting achieves high MOI, and Forging give the club that extra edge.
 Many of the major manufacturers have products which meet this criteria, but most of the off the shelf clubs look good but are missing some of these characteristics.
-There are a few of component manufacturers which specialize in club head design and stand out for the quality and performance of their clubs such as, Miura, Maltby, and Alpha.
+There are a few of component manufacturers which specialize in club head design and stand out for the quality and performance of their clubs such as, Miura, Maltby Golf Irons, and Alpha.

 Golf Clubhead Design in woods is also centered on incorporating features which increase forgiveness for off center hits, but give more emphasis on the head size, elasticity in the clubface, weight bias adjustment, the use of special alloys, shaft weight, and shaft performance.
 In woods the shaft will have much more influence on distance and accuracy then the design of the clubface.